harmony-one/1ns-docs/design/eas-setup-note.md

-# Email Alias Service

-## Developer Notes

-This guide gives an overview for contributors on how to fork and develop on EAS.
-For an understanding of the design of EAS please review [DESIGN.md](./DESIGN.md).
+# EAS Setup Note

+This tutorial details the steps required for contributors to run EAS locally.

 ## Development Process

-The main repo is held at [https://github.com/polymorpher/eas](https://github.com/polymorpher/eas).
+The main repo is held at [https://github.com/harmony-one/eas](https://github.com/harmony-one/eas).
 To get started create a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of this repository.
 Upon completion of work create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) from your fork and optionally your [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) to the [main repo main branch](https://github.com/polymorpher/eas).

-Throughout this document the sample fork repository is under the organization `jw-1ns` replace this with your github [account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) or [orgranization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).
+Throughout this document the sample fork repository is under the organization `jw-1ns`.
+You need to replace this with your github [account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) or [orgranization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations).

 ## Prerequisites